-1-Sentence-Summary: I Will Teach You To Be Rich is a personal finance book for millennials and their parents, which shines with a simplified and automated money strategy that’ll ensure you save on autopilot, while allowing yourself to spend guilt-free on what matters most to you.
+1-Sentence-Summary: I Will Teach You To Be Rich helps you save money on autopilot while allowing yourself to spend guilt-free on the things you enjoy.

 Read in: 4 minutes